 Greetings, anglers!
 With 12,000 miles of rivers and streams and 975 lakes and ponds in New Hampshire, you are never far from great fishing – and the relaxation and magnificent scenery that go with it.

 Angling adventures here are as diverse as the state itself.
 You can target wild brookies in our mountain streams, bring in a big bass or lake trout in the Lakes Region, or head for the mighty Connecticut River, with a dozen or more different species of fish.

 New Hampshire fishing licenses are one of the best deals around.
-You get a full year of outdoor recreation, fish for dinner if you’re successful, and the knowledge that you’re supporting the work that conserves the resource and makes these opportunities available for yourselves and future generations.
-Single-day permits are available for New Hampshire residents and non-residents, and one, three and seven-day fishing permits are available for non-residents.
+You get a full year of outdoor recreation, fish for dinner if you’re successful, and the knowledge that you’re supporting the work that conserves the resource and makes these opportunities available for you and future generations.
+Single-day permits are available for New Hampshire residents, and one, three, and seven-day fishing permits are available for non-residents.

 Pass on the angling tradition!
 Children under age 16 fish free in New Hampshire, so bring the kids along.
 It’s a great way to connect the next generation with the outdoors, and there’s no better way for families to spend time together.

 Thanks for your support, and have a great time fishing the Granite State!

 N.H.
 Fish and Game Department